 Schools generate infant overcrowding, which favors children's exposure to infectious agents that cause diarrheal and respiratory diseases.

-Contamination of the hands of workers, teachers, and children, and of objects such as toys and contact surfaces in schools, has been associated with the incidence of diarrhea cases.
+Contamination of the hands of workers, teachers, and children, and objects such as toys and contact surfaces in schools, has been associated with the incidence of diarrhea cases.

 An increased frequency of diarrhea has also been confirmed in daycare centers where workers change diapers while performing classroom or food-handling activities (Nesti and Goldbaum, 2007).